Registered General Nurse – Ashford

 Key duties include:

-- Recognising and appropriately responding to the charity changes
+- Recognising and appropriately responding to changes in patients conditions

 - Actively contributing to service development